Course Introduction

 You will receive training from expert professionals in the form of pre-recorded sessions to master skills to decipher the hidden stories within biological samples.

-This course comprises three levels: Level 1 (certificate), Level 2 (diploma), and Level 3 (Post Graduate Diploma), and the entire curriculum is divided among these levels.
+Associate Degree Program comprises of three levels: Level 1 (certificate), Level 2 (diploma), and Level 3 (Post Graduate Diploma), and the entire curriculum is divided among these levels.

-A few of the topics you will learn about are:forensic serology history, characteristics of blood, types of bloodstain patterns, collection, preservation, and packaging of different types of bloodstains; bloodstain examination techniques, determination of species of origin, history of blood groups, blood grouping systems, blood group determination techniques, characteristics of semen, handling semen evidence, and examination of different types of body fluids like saliva, urine, sweat, human milk, etc.
+A few of the topics you will learn about are: forensic serology history, characteristics of blood, types of bloodstain patterns, collection, preservation, and packaging of different types of bloodstains; bloodstain examination techniques, determination of species of origin, history of blood groups, blood grouping systems, blood group determination techniques, characteristics of semen, handling semen evidence, and examination of different types of body fluids like saliva, urine, sweat, human milk, etc.

 So join us today to start contributing to criminal investigations and providing expert opinion during legal proceedings.